styleguidist/react-styleguidist/docs/Cookbook.md

 ## How to change the names of components displayed in Styleguidist UI?

-You might want to change your components’ names to be displayed differently, for example, for stylistic purposes or to give them a more descriptive names in your style guide.
+You might want to change your components’ names to be displayed differently, for example, for stylistic purposes or to give them more descriptive names in your style guide.

 This can be done by adding [@visibleName](Documenting.md#defining-custom-component-names) tag to your component documentation.